 Azaria Hogans is a freelance dancer, choreographer, artist scholar, and educator.
 She holds a M.F.A. in dance from Texas Woman’s University where she expanded her research on black modern dance.
 Azaria received her B.A. in Spanish with minors in both dance and creative arts therapy (dance) at Georgia College.
 Azaria serves as the Manager of Resources and Archives for kNOwBOX dance.
 Currently, Azaria is an assistant professor at Missouri State University and covers an array of classes including contemporary, jazz, contact improvisation, dance history, composition, and West African dance forms.
 She has presented and performed works both nationally and internationally including Symposium on Performance of the African Diaspora as Social Change Conference, American College Dance Association (South-Central, South-East, and Central) conferences, World Dance Alliance Puebla, Mexico, Women in Dance Leadership Conference, UNT’s Gospel Meets Jazz, Sant’Agata Central Plaza, Sant’Agata, Italy, to name a few.
 In her passion for education, she has brought the art of dance to local schools including Putnam High school in Putnam, Georgia and Lee Elementary School in Denton, Texas through community outreach programs and residencies.
-In 2019, Azaria published two articles, one in the Dance Education in Practice (DEip) journal and the other in the Journal of Dance Education (JODE).
+Azaria has published articles in the Dance Education in Practice (DEip) journal, the Journal of Dance Education (JODE), and Dance Teacher Magazine.

 Choreography, Performance, Scholarship, Education

 Azaria will begin here tenure track position of Assistant Professor in the Department of Theatre and Dance at Missouri State University Fall 2020.

 August 2018 - May 2020